-Appearance: white or yellowish-white pieces or plates, translucent when thin, with a fine-grained, matt and non-crystalline fracture; when warmed in the hand they become soft and malleable.
+Appearance: yellow or light brown pieces or plates with a fine-grained, matt and non-crystalline fracture; when warmed in the hand they become soft and malleable.

-It has an odour similar to that of yellow beeswax, though fainter and never rancid.
+It has a faint odour, characteristic of honey.
 It is tasteless and does not stick to the teeth.